William Hare, 2nd Earl of Listowel

 George Thomas Wyndham married Maria Augusta Windham, daughter of Vice-Admiral William Windham, before 1819.1

-George Thomas Wyndham lived at Cromer Hall, Norfolk, England.2
+He lived at Cromer Hall, Norfolk, EnglandG.2

 Children of George Thomas Wyndham and Maria Augusta Windham